Dorothy Zbornak: Fictional character biography

 Dorothy's ex-husband, Stan, periodically returns to her life, sometimes for the sake of a business venture, other times to reunite romantically after his relationship with Chrissy fails.
 At one point, Dorothy and Stan date again for months and decide to remarry, but Dorothy changes her mind when Stan insists on a prenuptial agreement minutes before the ceremony is to begin, stating that he needs the protection.
 The two later attend therapy together so they can have a healthier relationship and to help Stan accept that they are not reuniting.
-Later, Dorothy's sister Gloria, now a widow and broke after losing her money to junk bonds, comes to Miami to spend time with Sophia and ends up asking Dorothy how to live happily again from depression and loneliness.
-Dorothy offers perspective, and the two start to reconcile, but Gloria then sleeps with Stan in Dorothy’s bed.
-Gloria apologizes but then does so again the same day.
-Learning Sophia encouraged the two of them to get together because she figured that Gloria needs someone to take care of her, Dorothy is angry at all three of them but later reconciles with each.
+Later, Dorothy's sister Gloria, now a widow and broke after losing her money to junk bonds, comes to Miami to spend time with Sophia and ends up asking Dorothy how to live happily again and recover from depression and loneliness.
+Dorothy offers perspective, and the two start to reconcile, but Gloria then sleeps with Stan in Dorothy's bed.
+Gloria apologizes, but then does so again the same day.
+Learning Sophia encouraged the two of them to get together because she figured that Gloria needs someone to take care of her, Dorothy is angry at all three of them, but later reconciles with each.
 Gloria realizes that she hates Stan's behavior and decides not to pursue anything further with him.

 At the end of the series, after living in Blanche's house for seven years, Dorothy meets and falls in love with Lucas Hollingsworth (Leslie Nielsen), Blanche's uncle (her father's baby brother).
 The two marry, and Dorothy moves into Lucas' home in Hollingsworth Manor in Atlanta.
 Sophia decides to remain with Blanche and Rose in Miami, believing she has a life there now and that Dorothy needs to explore her new relationship without her.
 In the sequel series The Golden Palace, the three operate a hotel together.
-In a two-part story, the new Mrs. Dorothy Hollingsworth visits to briefly reunite with her Miami family and examine the business.
+In a two-part story, the new Mrs. Dorothy Zbornak-Hollingsworth visits to briefly reunite with her Miami family and examine the business.